 I have been in love with Jack Russell Terriers for 17 years.
 My type of Jack is short, smart, and sweet, under 11 inches tall, 20 pounds or less.
 All of my Jacks are a combination of Irish and American lines.
 All of my dogs are screened for SCA and PLL.
 I did extensive research when purchasing dogs to add to my breeding stock, and found some wonderful people who believe as I do.
 My foundation lines come from great like-minded breeders like myself.
 I do not breed just to breed, nor do I breed dogs that don’t fit my standard.
 I do not breed dogs for the purpose of the show ring or hunting (working terriers).
 I have seen dogs that are bred for the show ring and hunting.
 Dogs bred to show are mostly just bred for confirmation to compete in a beauty competition, without regard for temperament.
 Dogs that are bred for hunting tend to be very prey driven making them appear high strung and stubborn.
 Jack Russells already have a reputation for being high strung and stubborn.
 Who wants or needs that?

 I breed to have healthy pups with beauty, brains, and sweet calm dispositions.
+I strive to breed to the breed standard, and produce puppies that are comfortable in any environment.
 I believe all those things are possible in one package.
-My dogs have brains and the willingness to work.
+My dogs have brains, beauty , and the willingness to work.
 What do I mean by that?
 My dogs are both smart, easily trained and have the willingness to please you.
 All dogs in my breeding program have basic obedience skills, and I am able to take them to a local park and have them off leash.
 To me that is the ideal way to take a walk and enjoy nature.
 I breed for dogs that can adapt from being a couch potato to racing on the hiking trail, or fishing on a boat.
 My dogs are still terriers, and they will chase chipmunks, squirrels, or hunt for mice.
 However, they usually prefer a treat rather than chasing elusive rodents.
 I also recommend obedience training otherwise some of them will have you wrapped around their paws, and can become a bit pushy.